How To Choose The Best Pole Dancing Shoes

 With that said, the plastic can also vary between models so where the chrome style may fit your size perfectly other styles may need the hairdryer trick.

 They will also stretch a little with wear so for this reason I would still order my true size.
+I can also confirm that I ordered my usual size in the closed back ankle strap sandal style and they fit perfectly.

 Conclusion - The Best Pole Dancing Shoes!